ampproject/amphtml/DEVELOPING.md

 For deploying and testing local AMP builds on [HEROKU](https://www.heroku.com/) , please follow the steps outlined in this [document](https://docs.google.com/document/d/1LOr8SEBEpLkqnFjzTNIZGi2VA8AC8_aKmDVux6co63U/edit?usp=sharing).

 Meantime, you can also use our automatic build on Heroku [link](http://amphtml-nightly.herokuapp.com/), which is normally built with latest head on master branch (please allow delay).
 The first time load is normally slow due to Heroku's free account throttling policy.

+To correctly get ads and third party working when testing on hosted services you will need set the `AMP_TESTING_HOST` environment variable.
+(On heroku this is done through
+`heroku config:set AMP_TESTING_HOST=my-heroku-subdomain.herokuapp.com`)

 ## Repository Layout
 <pre>